convince-project/active-simulate-plan/README.md

 Select scenario (1-3, or press Enter for scenario1): 1
 ```

-The planner will execute MCTS to find a sequence of interventions that achieves the goal state.
+ACTIVE-PLAN will execute MCTS to find a sequence of interventions that achieves the goal state.

 ## Running Examples